 Grizzly and Wolf Discovery Center

-We loved exploring Yellowstone National Park, and wished we could have had more time than just a day to explore the park.
+We loved exploring Yellowstone National Park.
+Had we had more time for planning a trip to Yellowstone, we would have set aside more than just a day to explore the park.
 There is so much you can learn about nature, just by visiting the United States’ many National Parks.
 We’re lucky to have been able to visit one of the first National Parks.

 Have you had a chance to visit Yellowstone National Park?
 Share your experiences and thoughts in the comments below!